 If you’re worried about the use of fossil fuels, one simple thing you can do is switch to a renewable energy supplier.
-It’s super-easy to do, and some people find they save money too.
+It’s super-easy to do, and some people find they save money too (plus find your new supplier through the Big Clean Switch, and 10:10 gets a donation!).
 Some companies are even offering ‘green gas’ tariffs now too.

 You might also want to think about who you bank with and, most importantly, who they invest in.
 If you have savings to invest, it’s also worth considering supporting community energy projects.

 If you’re lucky enough to own your own roof, you could think about buying solar panels.
 The Energy Saving Trust even has advice if you fancy going hydro.
 But if, like a lot of us, you don’t have the sort of home where you can generate your own electricity, there are ways you can work with others to build your own renewable power - have a look at the notes on going social and thinking structural, below.

 Once you’ve switched, double your impact by suggesting a friend or family member does too (some suppliers will even give you referral rewards).
 You could get your work switching too.

 It is kind of amazing how few people switch.
 According to government data, nearly half of us have never switched energy supplier at all, let alone to a green tariff, even though we could save a lot of money.